Lockdown Files

-The Lockdown Files are a series of articles in The Daily Telegraph containing evidence, analysis, speculation, comment, and opinion relating to more than 100,000 WhatsApp messages obtained from former health secretary Matt Hancock that were leaked to them.
+The Lockdown Files are a series of articles in The Daily Telegraph containing evidence, analysis, speculation, and opinion relating to more than 100,000 WhatsApp messages obtained from former health secretary Matt Hancock that were leaked to them.

 The material, relating to the COVID-19 lockdown in the United Kingdom, was given to The Telegraph by Isabel Oakeshott, who had worked with Hancock on his book Pandemic Diaries.
-Oakeshott said that the release of these messages was motivated by the slow pace of the UK Covid-19 Inquiry and her concern that the findings might be a "whitewash", citing public money being used in legal action to redact the names of officials.
+Oakeshott said that the release of these messages was motivated by the slow pace of the UK COVID-19 Inquiry and her concern that the findings might be a "whitewash", citing public money being used in legal action to redact the names of officials.

 Articles about COVID-19 response

-The Telegraph argue that some messages show an intent on the part of Hancock and several of the members of him team to cause fear in the general public with their messaging to ensure compliance.
-In response to public rumours about coming local lockdowns following a local lockdown in Leicester, Jamie Njoku-Goodwin comments that the rumours are not unhelpful since fear of a local lockdown would encourage individuals to be responsible.
+The Telegraph argue that some messages show an intent on the part of Hancock and several members of his team to cause fear in the general public through their messaging in order ensure compliance with public health policy.
+In response to public rumours about coming local lockdowns following a local lockdown in Leicester, special adviser Jamie Njoku-Goodwin commented that the rumours were not unhelpful since a fear of a local lockdown would encourage individuals to be responsible.

-The Telegraph reported that alpha variant was implicated as a cause for higher cases in Kent on December 10 2020, following a 48-hour rapid investigation.
+The Telegraph reported that alpha variant was implicated as a cause for higher cases in Kent on December 10, 2020, following a 48-hour rapid investigation.
 They reported that the variant had been sequenced in September and that a report was created into what was known during this period delivered as "advice to ministers" to avoid freedom of information requests.
-In December 2020 Hancock and Damon Poole discuss when to "deploying" information about a new variant and its effect on the right-wing press, behaviour change, and Sadiq Khan.
-In January 2021, Simon Case said that fear and guilt were vital factor in messaging.
+In December 2020 Hancock and his media advisor Damon Poole discuss when to "deploy" information about a new variant and its likely effect on the right-wing press, behaviour change among the public, and London mayor Sadiq Khan.
+In January 2021, secretary to the prime minister, Simon Case, said that fear and guilt were vital factor in messaging.